MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 1. Click **Library** > **Import Template**.
 2. Browse to your service template folder.
 As an example,  select the **EdgeServiceTemplate Generation 2.xml** file.
 3. Update the parameters for your environment as you import the service template.
 Note that the library resources were imported during network controller deployment.
- - **WinServer.vhdx** Select the base virtual hard drive image that you downloaded and imported earlier, during network controller deployment.
+ - **WinServer.vhdx** Select the virtual hard drive image that you prepared and imported earlier, during the network controller deployment.
  - **EdgeDeployment.CR**: Map to the EdgeDeployment.cr library resource in the VMM library.

 4. On the **Summary** page, review the details and click **Import**.

     **Note**: You can customize the service template.
-[Learn More](https://technet.microsoft.com/en-us/system-center-docs/vmm/scenario/sdn-network-controller).
+[Learn More](sdn-network-controller.md#customize-the-template).

 ## Deploy the gateway service